Sunday, 21 May 2017

 2017

-*I believe less is more and if you commit to a routine, that will be super effective.
+*I believe less is more and if you commit to a routine, it will likely be super effective.

 THE SOCIAL MEDIA DIET

-Today, 'social' media platforms are more 'business' than it is anything else.
+Today, 'social' media platforms are more 'business' than anything else.
 A constant stream of marketing, promotions, ad's, sponsored posts, selling, campaigning, strategic political 'mentions', bandwagon noise and competition.
-It's all a bit #awkward nowadays...
+It's all a bit #awkward nowadays and will probably get worse as the years roll by...

 My Twitter time line